 The Santa Fe Opera’s chief conductor Frédéric Chaslin conducted with both power and nuance.
 His orchestra was with him throughout the long evening.
 Chaslin has the Rossini style to perfection.
 While the opera is filled with many gems, to me the most affecting moment was the second act terzetto ‘In questi estremi istanti’ sung by Calbo, Anna, and Erisso.
 The sequential entrance of the three singers has an ethereal beauty unique to Rossini.

 Director David Alden made good use of Morrell’s set.
 He made the story as believable as an early 19th century serious opera can be.
-The coordination between sets and actors was maxim.
+The coordination between sets and actors was maximized.
 A very good job of staging a difficult story.

 In summary, this was a powerful production of one of Rossini’s less well known operas.
 The production’s level was equal to the best that could be found anywhere in the world.
 Anyone who is interested in great opera would gain from seeing this staging.
 You’re not likely to get too many chances to see Maometto II, much less at this level of vocal and theatrical excellence.